 Inform them about the dangers of hackers and sexual predators and how they use fake profiles on email, social media, and online games to interact with innocent children.

 It is so easy to get addicted to the digital world irrespective of our age.
 But children watch what you do and learn.
 Don’t humiliate anyone in front of your kids to ensure your kids don’t think it’s appropriate to shame people online or offline.
 While driving, do not pick up your phone to check your notifications when you are at a red light.
 Be the person you want your kids to become.

 Every child is unique.
-Some kids will use their time-allowance on tutorials to hone new talents; some will watch the same episode over and over again.
+A few kids will use their time allowance on tutorials to hone new talents; others will watch the same episode over and over again.
 Some teens will use social media to follow celebrities, and some will use it to only interact with close friends.
 Parent them based on their uniqueness.

 Kids will make mistakes, ensure that it is dealt with patience and understanding.
 Make mistakes a teachable moment.
 Remember, if they do something wrong or they’re in some kind of trouble, you should want them to be comfortable coming to you for help.

 Appreciate them if they abide by their screen-time restrictions.
 Any adolescent that survives the digital era without any mishaps should win an award!
 Additionally, keep your eye for red flags like bullying and sexting and get them the professional help that they require.